 “At times our own light goes out and is rekindled by a spark from another person.
 Each of us has cause to think with deep gratitude of those who have lighted the flame within us.” -Albert Schweitzer

-One of my my goals this year is to start thanking the people in my life who lit a spark in me and others.
+One of my goals this year is to start thanking the people in my life who cared for people I know and love, as well as myself.